Brookline High School: 19th century

 Brookline High School was founded in the Spring of 1843.
-Instruction began on August 17, 1843, on the lower floor of the Town Hall on Walnut Street, which was described by a former student as a "dismal, damp and dark room ... not unlike a tomb".
+Instruction began on August 17, 1843, on the lower floor of the Town Hall on Walnut Street, which was described by a former student as a "dismal, damp and dark room ... not unlike a tomb."
 Benjamin H. Rhodes, a Brown University graduate, was the founding headmaster, serving until 1847.
-Rhodes was succeed as headmaster by Hezekia Shailer who served until 1854.
+Rhodes was succeeded as headmaster by Hezekia Shailer who served until 1854.
 John Emory Hoar, a Harvard College graduate, then served as headmaster for 33 years until 1888.

 On November 3, 1856, the second Brookline High School location, a newly constructed two-story building on School Street designed by architect Joseph L. Richard, opened.

 In fall 1895, the third and present location of Brookline High School opened as Shailer Hall, a new three and a half story brick structure with a pitched roof designed by architects Andrews, Jaques and Rantoul.